 Scorpius hauls the suitcase higher, pushing his hair off his sweaty forehead.
-“Just because you’re afraid of flooing – you’re lucky I love you or I’d have transfiguered you into a teapot and brought you with me in my pocket.”
+“Just because you’re afraid of apparating – you’re lucky I love you or I’d have transfiguered you into a teapot and brought you in my pocket.”

 “I’m not… afraid - I just… get sick.”
 I thread carefully on the muddy ground, wincing as my expensive heels sink into the soft earth.
 “Besides, the car doesn’t enter through the woods – the shrubbery is too dense.
 And the trip is nice - fresh air and all, you know.”

 Scorpius rolls his eyes at me, pulling the blue bicycle along him.
 He’s sweaty and his hair is all over his face.
 It’s the first time he’s been anything but perfect and I can’t keep the grin off my face as we circle the small lake, which leads to the house.

 "Come on, it's not that baaa- crap-"

 With a quick snap, my heel cuts clean off the rest of my shoe, and unprepared, my shoe slides further into the mud, now covered completely in rotten leaves and dirt.

 "My Manolos -" I moan.